Getting an Interview

-I applied online and the process took 2 weeks – interviewed at Netezza in May 2010.
+I applied online.
+The process took 2 weeks – interviewed at Netezza (Boston, MA) in May 2010.

 In the 2nd round, the interviewer will ask you some questions about SQL, Linux, Data structure and puzzle.
 Not very difficult.
 The guy interview me are very nice.

-The process took a day – interviewed at Netezza in April 2009.
+The process took 1 day – interviewed at Netezza (Framingham, MA) in April 2009.

-Interview Question – How to maintain database record consistency when updating rows which are accessed by multiple CPUs with minimal record locking.
-View Answer
+- How to maintain database record consistency when updating rows which are accessed by multiple CPUs with minimal record locking.
+1 Answer

-I applied through a recruiter and the process took 1 week – interviewed at Netezza in April 2010.
+I applied through a recruiter.
+The process took a week – interviewed at Netezza in April 2010.

 Based on feedback, I was told that I did all the interviews well, but they felt that I would be a better fit for a more established company.

-I applied through a recruiter and the process took 2 weeks – interviewed at Netezza in January 2010.
+I applied through a recruiter.
+The process took 2 weeks – interviewed at Netezza in January 2010.

 Very traditional and straightforward.
 I had three rounds of phone interviews with sales, engineering, and sales again, then I flew to their office and interviewed in person with most of the same people as well as some C level people.
 Two days later, they gave me the offer.
 Over the next week, they moved very quickly with the paperwork.
 Very professional.
 When they want something, they're aggressive about it.